kriszyp/msgpackr/README.md

 [![types](https://img.shields.io/npm/types/cbor-x)](README.md)
 [![module](https://img.shields.io/badge/module-ESM%2FCJS-blue)](README.md)

 The cbor-x package is an extremely fast CBOR NodeJS/JavaScript implementation.
 Currently, it is significantly faster than any other known implementations, faster than Avro (for JS), and generally faster than native V8 JSON.stringify/parse.
-It also includes an optional record extension (the `x` in cbor-x), for defining record structures that makes CBOR even faster and more compact, often over twice as fast as even native JSON functions, several times faster than other JS implementations, and 15-50% more compact.
+It implements the CBOR format as specificed in [RFC-7049](https://tools.ietf.org/html/rfc7049), numerous [registered IANA tag extensions](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml), [RFC-8746](https://tools.ietf.org/html/rfc8746) and proposed optional record extension (the `x` in cbor-x), for defining record structures that makes CBOR even faster and more compact, often over twice as fast as even native JSON functions, several times faster than other JS implementations, and 15-50% more compact.
 See the performance section for more details.
-Structured cloning (with support for cyclical references) is also supported through optional extensions.
+Structured cloning (with support for cyclical references) is supported through these tag extensions.

 ## Basic Usage